AarZoooo/Notes/Maths.md

 Since calculated value of test `z = -1.41` is greater than critical value `(-1.96)` and less than critical value `(1.96)`: **It lies in non-rejection region.**

+---

+Q) In a random sample of 100 people from town A, 60 are found to be high consumers of wheat.
+In another sample of 80 people from town B, 40 are found to be high consumers of wheat.
+Do these data reveal a significant difference between the proportions of high wheat consumers in town A and town B (at $\alpha = 0.05$)?